ML-Fundamentals - Logistic Regression and Regularization

 - Calculate the accuracy of your final classifier.
 The accuracy is the proportion of the correctly classified data.

-- Why will this value never reach zero using this model and this data set?
+- Why will the accuracy never reach 100% using this model and this data set?

 # Insert you code below